 Here’s a quick way to make your guests feel extra welcome in your modern house foyer.
 Plants have the ability to freshen up any space.
 Use this to your advantage by placing them to create a boundary.

-Some foyer designs are known for their compact and narrow spaces.
+Some foyer designs for flats are known for their compact and narrow spaces.
 There’s a way to fix it!
 Bounce light into the space by using mirrors.
-This helps in making the foyer look bigger and brighter.
+This helps in making the small foyer design look bigger and brighter.
 Moreover, you can get a good glance at yourself before you step up to see if your tie is even or if you’ve got any lipstick smudges.

 #7: What is a recessed foyer design in a HDB?

 Homeowners of older HDB flats are allowed to purchase the recess or passageway area outside their unit.
 This space is often renovated into a semi-outdoor entryway, making it a recessed foyer.
 You can then go ahead and design it the way you like.
-Our suggestion would be to add a shoe rack for functionality and plants for decor.
+A simple foyer design idea we suggest is to add a shoe rack for functionality and plants for decor.

 If you are looking for more inspiration, check out: How to Get Insta-worthy Walls Without Going Broke